xavimajoral/es6/filter.md

 });
 ```

+---

-**Another example:** Give me the list of comments that belong to a particular post.
+**Example 2:** Give me the list of comments that belong to a particular post.

 ```js
 var post = { id: 4, title: 'New Post' };